Project-MONAI/tutorials/kaggle/RANZCR/4th_place_solution/README.md

 This pipeline is modified from the 4th place solution of RANZCR CLiP - Catheter and Line Position Challenge in Kaggle: https://www.kaggle.com/c/ranzcr-clip-catheter-line-classification

+# Prepared data

-Please modify the dataset path in `configs/default_config.py`.
-In this pipeline, the data split is achieved from the following public kernel which is different from the original solution: https://www.kaggle.com/underwearfitting/how-to-properly-split-folds
+Please download the dataset from the competition site and modify the dataset path in `configs/default_config.py`.

+In this pipeline, the data split file `train_folds.csv` is achieved from the following public kernel which is different from the original solution: https://www.kaggle.com/underwearfitting/how-to-properly-split-folds Please download and put it into the dataset's path

 # GPU used: